qsheltier/sactilgis/README.md

 ## Configuration

-The configuration is done using an XML file.
+The configuration is done using one or more XML files (see [below](#merging-configurations)).
 Under the top level `configuration` tag, there are three more sections that are used to control all of sactilgis’s behaviour: `general`, `committers`, and `branches`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>